Home Compare ROK vs ROR.L

 Rockwell Automation vs Rotork: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Rotork carrying a narrow edge on growth.
+Rotork holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
 Rockwell Automation still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Rockwell Automation carries the stronger setup — intact trend against Rotork's broken trend.
 That leaves a split case: the structural lead stays with Rotork, but the market is not currently confirming it.

 INDUSTRY COMPARISON